arunprakashpj/Automate-the-deployment-into-kubernetes-enabling-argoCD/argocd/README.md

 ## ArgoCD Manifests

-You can find all files releated to ArgoCD manifests in this directory.
+You can find all the files releated to ArgoCD manifests in this directory.